reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 The first assessment aims at determining the Catalogue's response time to a single request.
 A single testing device is used to impose load on the SUT.
 The load in terms of demanded requests per second is constantly increased by enlarging the (connection) *rate*; each connection consist of one call.
 Hence, each request is sent via a newly established TCP connection.

 Figure **XXX-04** shows the average response time as a function of the demanded request rate for having one call per connection.
 For loads up to 500 requests per second, the system stablely response on average within **XXX** ms.  Starting at 500 reqquests per second, the average response time as well as its variation increases.
 The average response time saturates at **XXX** ms for an imposed load larger than **XXX** requests per second.

+![Catalogue Assessment: Response Time over Demanded Request Rate] (./response_time_numcalls_1.png) **Figure XXX-04: Catalogue Assessment: Response Time over Demanded Request Rate**

 Figure **XXX-04a** plots for lower rates the average response time as well as the corresponging 95-percent confidence levels.
 For rates lower than *XXX**, confidence levels do not overlap with conficendence levels at higher rater; hence we may deduct at 95% certainity that for rates lower than **XXX** the expected mean response time is **XXX** ms.

-!
-[Catalogue Assessment: Response Time over Demanded Request Rate] (./httperf-multiple-connections.png) **Figure XXX-04: Catalogue Assessment: Response Time over Demanded Request Rate**
+![Catalogue Assessment: Response Time over Demanded Request Rate (unsaturated system, showing 95% confidence values)] (./response_time_zoom_in_numcalls_1.png)
+**Figure XXX-04a: Catalogue Assessment: Response Time over Demanded Request Rate  (unsaturated system, showing 95% confidence values)**

 The increase of the average response time at loads higher than **XXX** corresponds to the measured (i.e., actual) request rate vs. the imposed request rate as seen in Figure **XXX-05**.